Salkantay Trek to Machu Picchu - 5-Day Journey Through the Andes

 Why Choose the Salkantay Trek to Machu Picchu 5 Days?

-Challenging Adventure: For those who enjoy a physical challenge, the Salkantay Trek to Machu Picchu is a more strenuous alternative to the Inca Trail.
-The trek takes you over the Salkantay Pass at nearly 15,200 feet (4,600 meters), offering a sense of accomplishment with every step.
+Challenging and Adventurous: For those who enjoy being physically challenged, the Salkantay Trek to Machu Picchu is a more physically demanding hike compared to the Inca Trail.
+The trail gains elevation over the Salkantay Pass just under 15,200 feet (4,600 meters) above sea level, which will provide a feeling of accomplishment with every step.

-Authentic Cultural Encounters: The Salkantay Trek passes through remote villages, where you can interact with local communities and learn about their way of life.
-This provides a rich cultural experience that adds depth to your adventure.
+Cultural Experience: The Salkantay Trek takes you through remote villages so you can interact with the locals and learn and understand a different way of life.
+This provides a rich cultural experience that adds another layer to your adventure.

 Alternative to Permits: If you were unable to secure permits for the Inca Trail due to high demand or lack of availability, the Salkantay Trek offers a reliable alternative for reaching Machu Picchu.